 There are two issues with active funds.
 First, they have a high cost because of all the transactions done by the managers.
 And because of the salaries of the managers as well.
 Second, they are trying to beat the market and they are failing.

 And the second advantage is that it is much cheaper.
 There are still managers in the funds.
 And there are still some buying and selling costs.
 But most of it is automated.
-This result in lower cost!
+This result in a lower cost!
 On average, passive funds have a TER of around 0.05% to 0.3%.
 This is about 10 times lower than active funds.

 Now, there is still is the question of the choice of indexes.
 I cannot make the decision for you.
 But I can give you a few information about indexes.

 You can also find the same kinds of indexes for bonds.
 Bonds for the entire US market or bonds from all over the world.
-You can also find indexes for specific sector the industry (Technology or Banking).
+You can also find indexes for a specific sector the industry (Technology or Banking for instance).
 And you can find indices about stocks that pay large dividends.

 We talk about market capitalization before.
 It is important because most indexes are market-cap weighted.
 It means that inside the index, each company represents a portion of the fund based on its market capitalization.
 In other words, bigger companies have a bigger share.
 Let’s take the S&P 500 for instance.
 The 10 biggest companies in the index form about 22% of the entire index!
 This is very important to understand if you are interested in indexes.
 Most indexes are like this.
 There are a few that are equal-weighted.
 In this system, all companies in the index have an equal portion of the entire index.
 But this is much rarer.